TshepoMohlophehi/git-basic-exercises/README.md

+some new arbitrary changes
 Type in some staff here
 New staff for third commit